 Since some companies have different requirements for their mattress in a box warranties, we split it up by company.
 Here they are in alphabetical order.

-Avocado Bed Frame
+Avocado Mattress Bed Frame Requirements

 Firmer, non-yielding surfaces are best suited for your Avocado mattress.
 For slatted bed frames, they recommend each slat is 3 inches apart (although their help site mentions a maximum of 5 inches between slats), and each slat is wide and strong enough to create a platform for the mattress that doesn’t flex.
 A flexing bed frame will make the mattress feel like it sags in the middle.